How to write a research methodology

 - How you prepared the data before analyzing it (e.g. checking for missing data, removing outliers, transforming variables)

-- Which software you used to analyze the data (e.g. SPSS or Stata)
+- Which software you used to analyze the data (e.g. SPSS, Stata or R)

-- Which statistical methods you used (e.g. two-tailed t-test, simple linear regression)
+- Which statistical tests you used (e.g. two-tailed t-test, simple linear regression)